jedota/Siamese-Triplet-Loss/README.md

 <img width="761" alt="framework_sia7" src="https://github.com/user-attachments/assets/718d68b9-9df3-4805-b8e6-00f78833b806" />

 # Implementation
+- Download the files to your own folder and enviroment
 - To run the algorithm it is neccesary to create three txt files (train.txt, val.txt and test.txt)
 - The structure should be: name_image label;
 - The label must be 0 for attack or 1 for bona fide.